milgner/redmine_airbrake_server/README.md

 ## Installation

 Install the hpricot gem, then install the plugin into Redmine [as usual](http://www.redmine.org/projects/redmine/wiki/Plugins).
-Now go to _Administration -> Settings -> Incoming emails_ and, if neccessary, check the box _Enable WS for incoming emails_ and generate and API key.
+Now go to _Administration -> Settings -> Incoming emails_ and, if neccessary, check the box _Enable WS for incoming emails_ and generate an API key.
 This is the key you will need in the next step to configure your notifier.

 ## Client-Configuration